Transport: Vehicles

 A vehicle is a non-living device that is used to move people and goods.
 Unlike the infrastructure, the vehicle moves along with the cargo and riders.
-Unless being pulled/pushed by a cable or muscle-power, the vehicle must provide its own propulsion; this is most commonly done through a steam engine, combustion engine, electric motor, jet engine, or rocket, though other means of propulsion also exist.
-Vehicles also need a system of converting the energy into movement; this is most commonly done through wheels, propellers, and pressure.
+Unless being pulled/pushed by a cable or muscle-power, the vehicle must provide its own propulsion; this is most commonly done through a steam engine, combustion engine, electric motor, jet engine, or rocket, though other means of propulsion also exist such as sail power or compressed air.
+Vehicles also need a system of converting the energy into movement; this is most commonly done through wheels, propellers, and air pressure.

-Vehicles are most commonly staffed by a driver.
+Vehicles are commonly staffed by a driver.
 However, some systems, such as people movers and some rapid transits, are fully automated.
 For passenger transport, the vehicle must have a compartment, seat, or platform for the passengers.
 Simple vehicles, such as automobiles, bicycles, or simple aircraft, may have one of the passengers as a driver.
-Recently, the progress related to the Fourth Industrial Revolution has brought a lot of new emerging technologies for transportation and automotive fields such as Connected Vehicles and Autonomous Driving.
+Since 2016, progress related to the Fourth Industrial Revolution has brought a lot of new emerging technologies for transportation and automotive fields such as connected vehicles and autonomous vehicles.
 These innovations are said to form future mobility, but concerns remain on safety and cybersecurity, particularly concerning connected and autonomous mobility.

 Operation

 Private transport is only subject to the owner of the vehicle, who operates the vehicle themselves.
-For public transport and freight transport, operations are done through private enterprise or by governments.
+For public transport and freight transport, operations are done through private enterprise, governments, or a partnership between the two.
 The infrastructure and vehicles may be owned and operated by the same company, or they may be operated by different entities.
 Traditionally, many countries have had a national airline and national railway.
 Since the 1980s, many of these have been privatized.
 International shipping remains a highly competitive industry with little regulation, but ports can be public-owned.

 Policy

 As the population of the world increases, cities grow in size and population—according to the United Nations, 55% of the world's population live in cities, and by 2050 this number is expected to rise to 68%.
 Public transport policy must evolve to meet the changing priorities of the urban world.
-The institution of policy enforces order in transport, which is by nature chaotic as people attempt to travel from one place to another as fast as possible.
+The institution of policy enforces a degree of order in transport, which is by nature chaotic as people attempt to travel from one place to another as rapidly as possible.
 This policy helps to reduce accidents and save lives.

 Functions

 Relocation of travelers and cargo are the most common uses of transport.
-However, other uses exist, such as the strategic and tactical relocation of armed forces during warfare, or the civilian mobility construction or emergency equipment.
+However, other uses exist, such as the transfer of mobile construction and emergency equipment, or the strategic and tactical relocation of armed forces during warfare.